MetaFam/mimis/README.md

 }
 ```

+## Raid Map

 The [MetaGame Raid Map](https://metafam.github.io/raid-map/) is an overview of the projects the organization is working on.
 The triangles at the center represent players, and they are included in the larger image using SVG `image` tags.
 The goal is to allow players to customize their representation in the map.

-So, for example, the node at `/org/MetaGame/Raid Map/Players/dysbulic/` would be:
+So, for example, the node at `/org/MetaGame/players/dysbulic/` would be:

 ```
 {